Are you an aspiring entrepreneur ready to mobilize your innovation?

 • Coachable, motivated, independent, and disciplined with strong leadership skills

-• Must commit to a 10-month in-person program from April 2024 – January 2025, participate in-person at the orientation session in April 2024, and attend the program finale event in January 2025
+• Must commit to a 8-month in-person program from March – November, participate in-person at the orientation session in March, and attend the program finale event in November.

 About Your Technology